Female reproductive system

 Endometriosis is a painful condition that may be treated with medications or surgery.

-Often fibroids don't cause any problems, but they are occasionally associated with infertility, miscarriage and premature labour.
+Often, fibroids do not cause any problems, but they are occasionally associated with infertility, miscarriage and premature labour.

 Pelvic inflammatory disease (PID) occurs when an infection spreads from the vagina to the cervix and fallopian tubes.

 The pelvic floor and associated supporting ligaments can be weakened or damaged in many ways, causing uterine prolapse.

 Painful sex may be caused by a retroverted uterus.